The Use of Binary Choice Forests to Model and Estimate Discrete Choices: Proofs

-\begin{proof}[Proof of Proposition~\ref{prop:link-func}:] We need to show that the $b$th tree constructed by the algorithm of both link functions returns the same partition (in the sense that each region contains the same set of observations in the training data) of the predictor space $[0,1]^N$ and the same class labels in each region/leaf.
+\proof{Proof of Proposition~\ref{prop:link-func}.} We need to show that the $b$th tree constructed by the algorithm of both link functions returns the same partition (in the sense that each region contains the same set of observations in the training data) of the predictor space $[0,1]^N$ and the same class labels in each region/leaf.
 The class labels are guaranteed to be the same because we control the internal randomizer in Step~\ref{step:random-label-p}.
 To show the partitions are the same, it suffices to show that each split creates regions that are identical for the two link functions in the sense that the resulting regions contain the same set of observations.
-We will use induction to prove this claim.
+We prove this claim by induction.

 Before the construction of the $b$th tree, because the internal randomizers in Step~\ref{step:select-subsample-p} are equalized, the root node $[0,1]^N$ for both link functions contains the same set of observations.
 Now focusing on a leaf node in the middle of constructing the $b$th tree for both link functions.
 We use $[l^{(j)}_1,u^{(j)}_1]\times\dots\times [l^{(j)}_N,u^{(j)}_N]\subset [0,1]^N$ to denote the region of the leaf node for link functions $j=1,2$.
 By the inductive hypothesis, both regions contain the same set of observations.
 Without loss of generality, we assume that the regions contain $\left\{g_1(\bm p_t)\right\}_{t=1}^{T_1}$ and $\left\{g_2(\bm p_t)\right\}_{t=1}^{T_1}$, respectively.
 After Step~\ref{step:choose-direction-p}, the same set of candidate splitting products are selected.
 To show that Step~\ref{step:criterion-p} results in the same split in the two regions, consider a given split product $m$ and split point $x^{j}$ for $j=1,2$.
 If $[l^{(1)}_1,u^{(1)}_1]\times\dots[l^{(1)}_m, x^{(1)}]\times\dots\times [l^{(1)}_N,u^{(1)}_N]$ and $[l^{(2)}_1,u^{(2)}_1]\times\dots[l^{(2)}_m, x^{(2)}]\times\dots\times [l^{(2)}_N,u^{(2)}_N]$ contain the same set of observations, i.e., for $t=1,\dots,T_1$